as595/NeuralCompression/Notes.md

 2 and window size 4 × 4.*
 (Section 4.1)

-And they also say:
+This suggests that *all* of the layers have 256 hidden units; however, they also say:

 *In our experiments we define N discrete latents (e.g., we use a field of 32 x 32 latents for ImageNet, or 8 x 8 x 10 for CIFAR10)*
 (Section 3.2)

-This second statement means that the residual blocks must have *N* hidden units (not 256) unless there is an additional FC layer after the encoder and before the decoder.
+This second statement means that the residual blocks must have *N* hidden units (not 256), **unless** there is an additional FC layer after the encoder and before the decoder.
 I've assumed

  * that there's no additional FC layer;
  * that there's a batchnorm after each conv layer.